-Log in to your “MyReynolds” account which provides access to student email and Blackboard accounts, as well as the Student Information System through which students are able to access the course schedule and register for classes.
+Log in to your “MyReynolds” account which provides access to student email and Canvas accounts, as well as the Student Information System through which students are able to access the course schedule and register for classes.
 For more information, visit “What is MyReynolds.”

 The computer won’t let me register.
 What should I do?